 Model 4 Multiplan was a very powerful spreadsheet, with more features than VisiCalc.
 The main criticism of the Model 4 version of Multiplan was that it was slow.
 As the otherwise favorable review in the June 1984 issue of 80 Micro stated: “Multiplan for the Model 4 is no speed demon.”
 Although Multiplan had more features, many people preferred VisiCalc because it was noticeably faster.

 But Multiplan was a popular program and many people installed speed-up boards to make it faster.
 It remained the most powerful Model 4 spreadsheet available until David Goben released BCX in 1991.

 But Lotus 1-2-3 turned out to be Multiplan’s real spreadsheet competition.
 Lotus 1-2-3 dominated the IBM PC spreadsheet market and Multiplan was never able to challenge it.
 The reasons why were debatable, but the consensus within Microsoft was that targeting Multiplan for so many computers, particularly 8-bit computers, had been a mistake.
 As Charles Simonyi said in an interview:

 We were betting on the wrong horse — the mixed market with a variety of systems, instead of the right horse, which happened to be also ourselves, namely MS-DOS.

 Multiplan for the Apple Macintosh

-In an interview with the Smithsonian Institution, Bill Gates described Multiplan as a “great product” but said the 8-bit compatibility had been a mistake:
+In a 1993 interview with the Smithsonian Institution, Bill Gates described Multiplan as a “great product” but said the 8-bit compatibility had been a mistake:

 Multiplan, targeting the 8-bit machines instead of just relying on the next generation to come, the IBM PC generation, that was a huge error.
 When we talk about, “Are we aiming too low, in terms of system requirements, we often think, is this another case like Multiplan?”